List of The Dumping Ground characters: May-Li Wang

-May-Li, Mike and the young people are invited to meet their new neighbours, Peter and Janet Umbleby (Simon Ludders and Alison Pargeter), who mistake the young people for Mike and May-Li's children and when they find out them being from a care home, they decide to hold a public meeting.
+May-Li, Mike and the young people are invited to meet their new neighbours, Peter and Janet Umbleby (Simon Ludders and Alison Pargeter), who mistake the young people for Mike and May-Li's children and when they discover they are from a care home, they decide to hold a public meeting.
 May-Li and Mike are panicked that they may receive another OFSTED visit and Ryan (Lewis Hamilton) believes he is going to leave the 'Dumping Ground' after overhearing a conversation, however, Joseph (Yousef Naseer) chooses to volunteer to leave, but it turns out it was for a theme park trip as a representative.
 May-Li and Mike are not happy when Chloe (Hannah Moncur) disappears with a girl, Candi Rose (Carma Hylton), when she is out with Ryan and May-Li figures out Kazima likes the Umblebys son, Edward Umbleby (Jaimie Boubezari) when she hates the way Peter is with Edward.
 Chloe is shocked when Candi-Rose arrives at the 'Dumping Ground' with May-Li, as is Candi-Rose when she sees Chloe, as they both lied and Candi-Rose promises she intended to tell Chloe the truth and Chloe tearfully confides in May-Li she wanted a friend to like her for herself as she does not like herself.
-May-Li helps Archie (Jethro Baliba) when he injures himself and Archie offers to help May-Li do a border in the garden, coming up with plans, and Archie denies to Ryan that he has got May-Li confused as a mum.
-May-Li and Mike find out about Archie's feelings when Ryan is accused of trashing the border, but May-Li reassures him he is special.
-Floss is picked to appear in a commercial and May-Li helps her when Floss struggles with how to act with a TV Mum without having her own and she tells May-Li and Mike she wants to be adopted.
-When Archie is convinced he is getting younger, May-Li and Mike give him a parcel of things from his dad.
+May-Li helps Archie (Jethro Baliba) when he injures himself and Archie offers to help May-Li do a border in the garden, coming up with plans, and Archie denies to Ryan that he has got May-Li confused as a mother.
+May-Li and Mike realise Archie's feelings when Ryan is accused of trashing the border, but May-Li reassures him he is special.
+Floss is picked to appear in a commercial and May-Li helps her when Floss struggles with how to act with a TV mother without having her own and she tells May-Li and Mike she wants to be adopted.
+When Archie is convinced he is getting younger, May-Li and Mike give him a parcel of things from his father.
 May-Li returns from a holiday, where a boy and an old man, Alex (Connor Lawson) and George (Paul Barber), are in the attic, who Kazima and Tyler are trying to help.
-May-Li finds out about it when Alex confronts Kazima over George disappearing, who does it to get Alex to stay at the 'Dumping Ground', which the young people do not like.
+May-Li learns of it when Alex confronts Kazima over George disappearing, who does it to get Alex to stay at the 'Dumping Ground', which the young people do not like.
 Kazima receives a video call from her father in Denmark, Kazima chooses to join him and May-Li takes Kazima to the airport.